 Welcome to the Natural Resources Council of Maine's new podcast, “Maine Environment with NRCM.”
 Our host, NRCM's Carly Peruccio, brings you the latest on our high-priority environmental issues, direct from the NRCM staff working on them.

-Episode Four, July 2, 2018 Nate Gray of the Maine Department of Marine Resources describes the largest alewife run in the United States, happening right now at Benton Falls in Central Maine.
-NRCM Senior Director of Advocacy Pete Didisheim shares the story of the removal of the Edwards Dam on the Kennebec River and how this work of the Natural Resources Council of Maine and others in the Kennebec Coalition helped begin restoration of this important fishery.
+Episode Four, July 2, 2018 Nate Gray of the Maine Department of Marine Resources describes the largest alewife run in the US at Benton Falls in central Maine.
+NRCM Advocacy Director Pete Didisheim shares the story of the Edwards Dam removal on the Kennebec River and how the work of the Natural Resources Council of Maine and the Kennebec Coalition helped begin restoration of this fishery.